Frequently Asked Questions

 * BackOffice performs best on a desktop or laptop, so we recommend using a computer instead of the iPad when working in BackOffice.

-For a smooth transition, we require the new business owner to create a new ShopKeep account.
-Have the new business owner contact your Point of Sale Specialist for assistance with setting up the new account and transferring over the existing inventory.
+For a smooth transition, we require the new owner to create their own ShopKeep account.
+Have the new owner contact your Point of Sale Specialist for help setting up the account and transferring over inventory.

-After the new business owner has set up their new ShopKeep account and Payments Processing account, submit a request to Customer Care to close your ShopKeep account.
+After the new owner sets up their account, submit a request to Customer Care to close your ShopKeep account.
 Be aware that once your account is closed, you will no longer have access to BackOffice.
-If using ShopKeep Payments as your processor, you’ll need to submit a separate request to close that account as well.
+If using ShopKeep Payments as your processor, submit a separate request to close that account as well.

 How do I cancel my ShopKeep account?

 If you’d like to cancel your account, please contact us.
-Include your phone number, so an Account Services Team member can reach out to you within 1 business day.
+Include your phone number so an Account Services team member can reach out to you and process your request.

 Why is my account suspended?

 If your billing date arrives and the charge is declined, your account will be suspended after 30 days.
-We’ll try to re-bill your account during this time and will let you know by email if we are successful or not.
+We’ll try to re-bill your account during this time and let you know by email if we are successful.
 If your very first billing is declined, your account will be suspended immediately.

-The register will continue to work while your account is suspended, but you won’t be able to access your data in BackOffice until payment is received.
+The register will continue to work while your account is suspended, but you won’t be able to access BackOffice until payment is received.
 Visit our Manage Account article to learn how to add or update payment details.